-In December 2013, we commenced Study F203, a 12-month open-label extension study of TNX-102 SL in patients who have completed the BESTFIT trial.
-The goal of Study F203 is to obtain the prerequisite six- and 12-month safety exposure data to support a new drug application, or NDA, filing for approval for the management of FM, a chronic indication.
-We expect to complete Study F203 in August 2015.
+In August 2015, we completed a 12-month open-label extension study of TNX-102 SL in patients who had completed the BESTFIT study.
+The goal of this study was to obtain the prerequisite long-term safety exposure data on TNX-102 SL 2.8 mg to support the NDA filing for TNX-102 SL for the management of FM.
+We believe that we have sufficient long-term exposure data from this study to support an NDA filing for TNX-102 SL 2.8 mg for long-term use.